Ketamine side effects are more than just harmful; they can be deadly as well.

 Ketamine Side Effects

-As there are few absolutes when dealing with medicine, ketamine side effects vary with each individual.
+As there are few absolutes when dealing with medicine, ketamine addiction side effects vary with each person.
 Used as an analgesic for a host ailments, most notably for clients who may be asthmatic or possess chronically obstructed airway diseases.
-Also used for clients who have gone through traumatic experiences, bipolar disorders, cancer patients, and major depression, its effectiveness in the treatment of various ailments render ketamine side effects not only extensive but also debilitating.
+Also used for clients who have gone through traumatic experiences, bipolar disorders, cancer patients, and major depression, its effectiveness in the treatment of various ailments render side effects not only extensive but also debilitating.

 - Pain at the Injection Site